etzelc/amazfit_exporter/README.md

-# amazfit_exporter
+# Amazfit Exporter

-This python script helps you to export your Huami Amazfit Pace and Stratos activities to other platforms like RUNALYZE, Strava, Runkeeper, Runtastic, ...
+This python script helps you to export your activities recorded on the Huami Amazfit Pace and Stratos to other platforms like RUNALYZE, Strava, Runkeeper, Runtastic, ...

-## usage
+## Usage

 ```
 amazfit_exporter_cli.py [-h] [-o PATH] [--export-formats FORMAT [FORMAT ...]] [--no-hr] [--no-cadence]